wtulloch/Blazor.IndexedDB/README.md

 * Add and update a record to/in a given store
 * Delete a record from a store
 * Retrieve all records from a given store
-* Retrieve a record/or records from a store by index and value if th index exists
+* Retrieve a record/or records from a store by index and value if the index exists

 It does not, at the moment, support aggregate keys, searches using a range and some of the more obscure features of IndexedDB.